-- 10.1 Once the consultation process has concluded, Boards will require to make a decision on how they propose that any changes should be taken forward.
-This decision should be informed by the outcome of the option appraisal and the public consultation process, in addition to any other relevant information.
+- 10.1 Once the consultation process has concluded, NHS boards and Integration Joint Boards will require to make a decision on how they propose that any changes should be taken forward.
+This decision-making process must be transparent and clearly demonstrate that the views of communities have been taken into account.
 Again, transparency in this process is vital.
-The Board must demonstrate that it has listened to the views of local communities, and provide clear explanations for making any decisions which appear to conflict with the views of local people. - 10.2 Boards are required to submit proposals for major service change to the Cabinet Secretary for Health and Wellbeing for approval.
-The Cabinet Secretary's decision will be informed by a report from the Scottish Health Council, which will set out its views on whether Boards have appropriately involved local patients, carers and communities in line with Scottish Government guidance.
-It is within the power of the Cabinet Secretary to request that a Board carries out further consultation where it appears that the Board's involvement of local people throughout the process has fallen short of the required standards.
+The NHS board or Integration Joint Board must demonstrate that they have listened to the views of local communities, and provide clear explanations for making any decisions which appear to conflict with the views of local people. - 10.2 NHS boards are required to submit proposals for major service change to the Cabinet Secretary for Health and Sport for approval.
+The Cabinet Secretary's decision will be informed by a report from Healthcare Improvement Scotland - Community Engagement, which will set out its views on whether NHS boards have appropriately involved people and communities in line with Scottish Government guidance.
+It is within the power of the Cabinet Secretary to request that an NHS board carries out further consultation where it appears that the Board's involvement of local people throughout the process has fallen short of the required standards.